dustedmtl/lastu/README.md

  - most important morphological features (see below)

 Add properties can be queried and filtered with.
 Additionally, string properties can be filtered with various wildcard searches.

+Each row in a database in unique according to four properties:
+ - lemma
+ - form
+ - word class (part of speech)
+ - morphological feature string
+   - for the "core" Finnish features (see below)

 ### Morphological features